 I first watched the Exorcist when I was about 9, I don’t know whether it was the projectile green vomit or badly done makeup, but I wasn’t impressed.
 These days it might be a little different.
 I was skeptical about everything back then.
 These days I’m only skeptical about some things because I know there really are things that go bump in the night.
 Scary movies, books or stories, have a better effect.
 Leaving me switching lights on, scanning rooms and ceilings and ensuring there’s a hockey stick within reaching distance!

 I’m my own worst enemy and can never please myself.
 I started this series because I wasn’t happy with my villain, guess what, I’m still not.
 So I started investigating what makes a really scary bad guy.
 This post aims to identify what sets apart your Lemony Snicket from your Michael Myers (Halloween).
 Continue reading →

-I’ve been thinking about my own antagonists/villains in my WIP, and what I can do to develop them, to make them more hateable but loveable.
-It led me to think about the importance of villains having a redeeming quality or some positive trait.
-Continue reading →
+I’ve been thinking about my own antagonists/villains in my WIP, and what I can do to develop them and make them more hateable because they’re loveable.

 April brings the start of another series, as I start to look at the villains in my novel, I thought I would share with you the things I learn.
 But first: Audience Participation Required…Continue reading →